Next Grandparents Day in AustraliaSunday, 27 October 2024

-National Grandparents Day came about due to the efforts of two people:
+National Grandparents Day was originally an American celebration before it traveled across the globe to Australia, and it came about due to the efforts of two people:

 In 1961, Jacob Reingold, the executive vice president of Hebrew Home of Riverdale (a care home for older adults), attended a conference on aging in the White House.
 Driven by what he heard, he sought to do something to honor all grandparents: a special day.
 This was first celebrated in the Hebrew Home in September 1961.
 On January 27, 1987, Mario Biaggi, a member of The House of Representatives, remarked for the record a "Tribute to Jacob Reingold, pioneer in efforts to gain national recognition for grandparents".